Trying to Remember: A Personal Reflection on Activist Histories and Memory Holes

 Way late, but better than never

-The chattering classes, eager to ride the wave of #mainstreaming, are finally pushing real rather than fake radical critique.
-These are the same people who built their careers within the #dotcons and #neoliberal highways, are now embracing narratives that grassroots movements have been fighting for decades.
-Sure, “better late than never,” but we should remain deeply sceptical of their radical awakenings, especially the #fluffy paths they carve out.
+On the #dotcons mess driving the political move to the hard right, the chattering classes, eager to ride the wave of #mainstreaming, are finally pushing real rather than fake radical critique.
+These are mostly the same people who built their careers within the #dotcons and #neoliberal highways, are now embracing narratives that grassroots movements have been fighting for decades.
+Sure, “better late than never,” but we should remain deeply sceptical of their “fresh” radical awakenings, especially the #fluffy paths they carve out to push people down.
 After all, they’re still operating within the structures that created this mess in the first place.

-There’s an element of performative rage at play here, condemning billionaires while continuing to use, benefit from, and reinforce the systems that empower them.
-Meanwhile, real alternatives, grassroots, decentralized, and open networks like #OMN, remain sidelined, unfunded, and ignored, still too far outside the “common sense” media narratives that shape any current #mainstreaming paths.
+There’s an element of performative rage at play here, condemning billionaires while continuing to use, benefit from, and reinforce the systems and networks that empower them.
+Meanwhile, real alternatives, grassroots, decentralized, and open networks like #OMN, remain sidelined, unfunded, and ignored, still too far outside the “common sense” media narratives that shape any and all the current, now very visibly shitty #mainstreaming paths.

 It’s not entirely useless to have media celebrities and polished pundits repackaging anti-billionaire sentiment.
 It does shift the Overton window.
 But it’s equally vital that we critique this and, more importantly, walk a different path, one that is messy, grassroots, open, and outside the control of the #fashernistas who are now finding the courage to speak up about what we’ve been saying all along.
 We are the ones with the lived experience.
 Now, where are the resources?
-That’s the question we should be asking our freshly radicalized “allies.”
+That’s the question we should be asking our freshly radicalized new “allies.” where are the RESOURCES!

+And if their “solutions” come wrapped in top-down, controlled narratives?
+Well, piss on them, it helps with the composting.
+Thanks.
 We don’t have time for more mess, the real challenge is ensuring that this moment doesn’t become another media spectacle to be consumed and discarded.
 How do we push the narrative in a way that resists being co-opted?
-How do we move beyond talking about change to embodying the real challenge they’re now beginning to acknowledge is needed.
+How do we move beyond talking about change to embodying the real challenge our #fahernistas are now beginning to acknowledge is needed.
+This is a part of the #fluffy vs #spiky debate for the #OMN

-The key takeaway of the current #mainstreaming is that we must actively build alternative structures—not just critique the existing mess.
+The key takeaway of the current #mainstreaming is that we must actively build alternative structures – not just critique the existing mess.
 That means reclaiming digital and physical commons, supporting participatory democracy, and pushing back against #dotcons billionaire-driven tech oligarchy.
 The work with #4opens and #OMN grassroots media is exactly the kind of response we need to counteract this heist.

-The #OMN path is building the #openweb infrastructure
+The #OMN path is about building the activist #openweb infrastructure

 The #OpenMediaNetwork (#OMN) offers a clear, practical path to building the #openweb, grounded in #4opens.
-It does this by leveraging open protocols like #ActivityPub (#AP) and #RSS, alongside #FOSS software, to create a distributed network of media platforms where anyone can join, participate, and contribute.
+It does this by leveraging open protocols like #ActivityPub (#AP) and #RSS, alongside #FOSS software, to create a distributed network of media platforms where people and groups can join, participate, and contribute.
 This, like the #Fediverse, is a direct challenge to the centralised, corporate-dominated structures that define so much of the current internet landscape.

-Step-by-Step Building Blocks: The #OMN prioritises simplicity and humanistic coding rather than over-engineered complexity we often see in tech today.
+Step-by-Step Building Blocks: The #OMN is simplicity and humanistic coding, rather than over-engineered complexity we often see in tech today.

 • Start with the client-server model.
 The initial focus is on building a robust client-server architecture to create a stable foundation for media sharing and participation.
 This forms the “hot” storage layer, data that is live, accessible, and regularly used.